 The one-year time limit will operate in addition to the usual limitation period of six years from the date of breach of contract so that a claim for late payment will be time-barred by whichever period ends soonest.
 For example, a claim under a policy is made on 31 January 2016 and settled by the insurer on 31 January 2020.
 The limitation period for breach of contract (6 years) would expire on 31 January 2022 but under the new rule (1 year from settlement of the claim) would expire on 31 January 2021.
 A claim for damages for late payment would have to be brought by the earlier date, in this case 31 January 2021.

 Can insurers contract out of the new duty?

 For commercial insurance insurers can contract out of the new duty and exclude or limit their liability for late payment of claims if:

 - they satisfy the transparency requirements, and

 - they have not acted deliberately or recklessly.

 An insurer would act deliberately or recklessly if it knew it was in breach of the duty to pay a claim within a reasonable time or did not care whether or not it was.

-Parties to consumer insurance contracts will not be able to contract out of the late payment of claims provisions and substitute terms that would put the consumer in a worse position than they would be in under the Insurance Act.
+Parties to consumer insurance contracts cannot contract out of the late payment of claims provisions and substitute terms that would put the consumer in a worse position than they would be in under the Insurance Act.